 But it also makes me jealous.
 I want a say in who represents me, I don’t want it to be the Queen and I certainly don’t want it to be Prince Charles.
 (I also want to live in a country where the Church and State are separate and religious schools aren’t funded by the State but that’s another argument).

-In the UK, we are subject to the Queen.
+In the UK, we are subjects to the Queen.
 You can argue that these are only a form of words and aren’t really true anymore.
 I disagree.
 I think the form of things is powerful and we absorb the form of things.

 I’ve been reading about the English Civil War, where the idea of religious freedom, led to the ideas of the Levellers and was struck again by the power of Thomas Rainsborough’s statement in the Putney Debates in 1647